TosbackCgusBridge-Bot/CGUs-versions/ComcastWebServices/Privacy Policy.md

 Some of the third-party service providers that Comcast uses to deliver services, content, and advertising on the Comcast Web Services may collect information from those services, as disclosed in this Privacy Policy.
 This information may include PII or may be used to contact you online.

 As stated in this Privacy Policy, in the sections titled "7.
-Advertisements sold or purchased by Comcast" and "8.
+Advertisements and Promotional Offers" and "8.
 Advertising Networks and Advertising Sold by Content Providers," we and our service providers may also use cookies to deliver relevant advertising to you when you visit other websites, including advertising based on the products and services you viewed on the Comcast Web Services.

 Comcast participates in the World Wide Web Consortium's (W3C) process to develop a "Do Not Track" standard.
 Given that the definitions and rules for such a standard have not yet been defined, Comcast does not yet respond to "Do Not Track" signals sent from browsers.